zixi-liu/interview-ai-prototype/awesome-behavioral-interviews/feedbacks/16-Leaning No Hire.md

 =====================
 3. Short Justification (Interviewer Tone)
-- The candidate's response suggests a focus on task management rather than strategic impact.
+- The candidate's response primarily details task execution without demonstrating strategic ownership or initiative.
-- There is insufficient evidence of ownership over project outcomes or team collaboration.
+- There is a lack of reflection on how this experience will influence future performance or decision-making.
-- The lack of metrics or quantifiable results diminishes the overall effectiveness of the example.
+- The example does not clearly articulate impact beyond immediate task management.

 =====================
 4. Improvement Suggestions
-- Include specific metrics or outcomes to quantify the impact of your contributions.
+- Provide specific metrics or outcomes to quantify the impact of workload management (e.g., percentage of deadlines met, quality improvements).
-- Highlight instances of proactive leadership or initiative taken during the workload increase.
+- Highlight instances of proactive problem-solving or initiative beyond task execution.
-- Reflect on lessons learned regarding team dynamics or collaboration to demonstrate deeper insight.
+- Reflect on lessons learned and how they will apply to future challenges in similar situations.